vrimar/mithril-transition-group/README.md

 ```

 ## Transition
-`Transition` is a higher-order component that allows you to transition children based on current animation state.
+`Transition` is a component that allows you to transition children based on current animation state.

 There are 4 main states a `Transition` can be in:
 1. ENTERING